Cars begin to reclaim Black Lives Matter Plaza in D.C. after months-long closure

 Black Lives Matter Plaza has been closed to vehicles since early June amid demonstrations calling for racial justice and an end to police brutality.

-Mayor Muriel E. Bowser (D) renamed the stretch in honor of the movement days after the Trump administration oversaw the forceful clearing of peaceful protesters with chemical weapons and officers on horseback.
+Mayor Muriel E. Bowser (D) renamed the stretch in honor of the movement days after the Trump administration oversaw the forceful clearing of peaceful protesters with chemical sprays and officers on horseback.
 That law enforcement action is the subject of a congressional investigation.

 The plaza has become the heart of the District’s protest scene — a gathering space for activists where life-size murals of civil rights leaders and slogans calling for equality were placed in doorways and over boarded-up windows.
 Hundreds of protest posters were hung along a no-climb fence that still encircles Lafayette Square.